sjdv1982/seamless/sphinx/source/cell.md

 Within this context graph, cell values are constant.

-When you modify a cell, you essentially create a new context graph where all dependencies of this cell are set to `None`, until they have been recomputed.
+When you modify a cell, you essentially create a new context graph where all dependencies on this cell are set to `None`, until they have been recomputed.

 Assigning a cell to another cell creates a connection from the second cell to the first cell.